kkisalaya/ir-gh-action/README.md

 2. API token with appropriate permissions
 3. GitHub Actions workflow running on Ubuntu (other Linux distributions are supported but may require additional configuration)

-## How It Works

-1. The action sets up a Man-in-the-Middle (MITM) proxy that intercepts all HTTPS traffic from your build
-2. It configures the build environment to trust the PSE certificate
-3. All HTTPS traffic is routed through the PSE proxy, which applies security policies
-4. Build activity is monitored and reported to the InvisiRisk Portal
-5. After the build completes, the action cleans up the proxy configuration

 ## Troubleshooting

 ### Common Issues

 1. **Certificate Trust Issues**:
-   - Verify that the PSE certificate is properly installed
-   - Check if your build tools respect the standard certificate environment variables
+   - Verify that your build tools respect the standard certificate environment variables
+   - Contact InvisiRisk support if certificate issues persist

 2. **Network Configuration Problems**:
-   - Ensure that your build environment allows iptables modifications
+   - Ensure that your build environment allows outbound network connections
-   - Check if there are any conflicting network configurations
+   - Check if there are any network restrictions in your GitHub Actions environment

 3. **Docker-in-Docker Issues**:
-   - If your build uses Docker, ensure that the Docker daemon is configured to trust the PSE certificate
+   - If your build uses Docker, ensure that the Docker daemon is properly configured

 ## Support